O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 This conception clashes directly with the revolutionary mentality, which sees politics as an instrument of historical redemption.
 For the revolutionary, governing is correcting the world; for Oakeshott, governing is preventing the world from collapsing under the weight of excessive ambitions.

 Oakeshott understands that politics is not the place of salvation, but of conflict management.
-By attempting to transform it into an absolute moral project, the social engineer converts adversaries into enemies and differences into pathologies to be corrected.
-The conservative, on the contrary, recognizes the legitimacy of disagreement and seeks rules of coexistence that allow its expression without violence.
+By trying to transform it into an absolute moral project, the social engineer converts adversaries into enemies and differences into pathologies to be corrected.
+The conservative, on the other hand, recognizes the legitimacy of disagreement and seeks rules of coexistence that allow its expression without violence.
 This stance, although less exciting, is infinitely more compatible with human dignity.

 Oakeshott's critique of social engineering reaffirms the core of conservatism as an intellectual attitude: the refusal to treat society as an experiment and human beings as adjustable variables.
 Against the arrogance of total planning, he opposes humility in the face of complexity, the awareness that all social order is provisional, the prudence that preserves what works.